Skip to main content

 Step 6 — Wait for the Initial Response (3–7 business days): Meta's review team processes appeals in the order received, with priority given to verified businesses and high-spend accounts.
 During this waiting period, do not submit additional appeals — multiple submissions reset your position in the queue and can be flagged as spam.
 You will receive an email notification when a decision is made.
 Check your email (including spam folders) and your Support Inbox in Meta Business Suite daily.

-Step 7 — If First Appeal is Denied — Submit a Second Appeal (Timing: 48 hours after denial): Approximately 35% of first appeals are denied.
+Step 7 — If First Appeal is Denied — Submit a Second Appeal (Timing: 48 hours after denial): A meaningful share of first appeals are denied.
 This does not mean recovery is impossible — it means your first appeal did not adequately address Meta's concerns.
 Wait 48 hours (not immediately), then submit a second appeal with additional evidence.
 Your second appeal should include: (a) a reference to your first appeal and its denial, (b) additional corrective actions taken since the denial, (c) documentation such as business registration, compliance audit results, or a formal compliance plan.
 The second appeal is typically reviewed by a more senior policy specialist.

 Step 8 — If Second Appeal is Denied — Escalation Paths: If two standard appeals fail, you need to escalate outside the normal appeal process.
 There are three escalation paths available in 2026: